-- (1) SERS shall cancel the health care coverage of a benefit recipient, spouse, or dependent child who enrolls in a medicare advantage or medicare part D plan that is not offered by the system unless SERS receives proof of cancellation within fourteen days of receipt of notice of enrollment.
-The cancellation shall be effective on the first day of the month after SERS notifies the benefit recipient that the coverage has been cancelled. - (I) Reinstatement to SERS health care coverage - (1) An eligible benefit recipient, or spouse or dependent child of a benefit recipient with health care coverage, whose coverage has been previously cancelled may be reinstated to SERS health care coverage by filing a health care enrollment application as follows.

-- (a) The application is received no later than thirty-one days after reaching age sixty-five.
+- (1) SERS shall cancel the health care coverage of a benefit recipient or dependent who enrolls in a medicare advantage or medicare part D plan that is not offered by the system unless SERS receives proof of cancellation within fourteen days of receipt of notice of enrollment.
+The cancellation shall be effective on the first day of the month after SERS notifies the benefit recipient that the coverage has been cancelled. - (I) Reinstatement to SERS health care coverage - (1) An eligible benefit recipient or dependent of a benefit recipient with health care coverage, whose coverage has been previously cancelled may be reinstated to SERS health care coverage by filing a health care enrollment application as follows. - (a) The application is received no later than thirty-one days after reaching age sixtyfive.
 Health care coverage shall be effective the later of the first day of the month after reaching sixty-five or receipt of the enrollment application by the system; - (b) The application is received no later than thirty-one days after involuntary termination of coverage under another group plan, medicaid, medicare advantage plan, or medicare part D plan with proof of such termination.
-Health care coverage shall be effective the later of the first day of the month after termination of the other group plan or receipt of proof of termination and the enrollment application by the system. - (2) An eligible person whose coverage was cancelled pursuant to paragraph (D)(1)(f) of this rule shall be reinstated to SERS health care plan when benefit payments are reinstated. - (3) An eligible benefit recipient, or spouse or dependent child of a benefit recipient with health care coverage, whose coverage has been previously cancelled and who is enrolled in medicare A and B or medicare B only on December 31, 2007 may be reinstated to SERS health care coverage by filing a healthcare enrollment application during the period of time beginning October 1, 2007 and ending November 30, 2007.
-Health care coverage shall be effective January 1, 2008. - (4) An eligible benefit recipient, or spouse or dependent child of a benefit recipient with health care coverage, whose coverage has been previously cancelled pursuant to paragraph (H) of this rule and who is enrolled in medicare A and B or medicare B only on June 30, 2009 may be reinstated to SERS health care coverage by filing a health care enrollment application during the period of time beginning May 21, 2009 and ending July 15, 2009.
+Health care coverage shall be effective the later of the first day of the month after termination of the other group plan or receipt of proof of termination and the enrollment application by the system. - (2) An eligible person whose coverage was cancelled pursuant to paragraph (D)(1)(f) of this rule shall be reinstated to SERS health care plan when benefit payments are reinstated. - (3) An eligible benefit recipient or dependent of a benefit recipient with health care coverage, whose coverage has been previously cancelled and who is enrolled in medicare A and B or medicare B only on December 31, 2007 may be reinstated to SERS health care coverage by filing a healthcare enrollment application during the period of time beginning October 1, 2007 and ending November 30, 2007.
+Health care coverage shall be effective January 1, 2008. - (4) An eligible benefit recipient or dependent of a benefit recipient with health care coverage, whose coverage has been previously cancelled pursuant to paragraph (H) of this rule and who is enrolled in medicare A and B or medicare B only on June 30, 2009 may be reinstated to SERS health care coverage by filing a health care enrollment application during the period of time beginning May 21, 2009 and ending July 15, 2009. - (5) An eligible benefit recipient who had an effective retirement or benefit date on or after August 1, 2008, who qualifies for a premium subsidy under paragraph (F)(2) of this rule, and whose coverage has previously been waived as provided in paragraph (G) of this rule, may be reinstated to school employees retirement system health care coverage by submitting a complete health care enrollment application on or before December 14, 2012.
+Health care coverage shall be effective January 1, 2013.